pmxy/impfe/README.md

 ImpFE
 =====

-Front end for the network game Imperium
+Front end (GUI) for the network game Imperium.
+Uses the X11 library Xforms for the GUI.